Key Quote

 Technique 2 — CHRISTMAS AS SYNECDOCHE

-Christmas functions as a synecdoche (a part representing the whole) for all values of human connection: generosity, compassion, family, forgiveness, and joy.
-By pledging to 'keep it all the year', Scrooge commits to making these values permanent rather than seasonal — transforming Christmas from a calendar event into an ethical philosophy (a way of living and thinking).
+Christmas functions as a synecdochesynecdoche — A figure of speech where a part represents the whole, or the whole represents a part for all values of human connection: generosity, compassion, family, forgiveness, and joy.
+By pledging to 'keep it all the year', Scrooge commits to making these values permanent rather than seasonal — transforming Christmas from a calendar event into an ethical philosophyphilosophy — A system of beliefs and values that guides how someone lives.

 The word 'heart' is significant: in Victorian physiology and culture, the heart represented the seat of emotion and moral feeling.
-Scrooge is pledging to feel — to reopen the emotional capacity that his years of avarice had atrophied (caused to waste away).
+Scrooge is pledging to feel — to reopen the emotional capacity that his years of avarice had atrophiedatrophied — Wasted away through disuse or neglect.
 This is spiritual resurrection: the dead feelings come alive again.

 Key Words